xXGoziXx/CollegeWork/README.md

 *A drawdown is the peak-to-trough decline during a specific record period of an investment, fund or commodity.
  A drawdown is usually quoted as the percentage between the peak and the trough.

+## Sticks
+#### Aim:
+Takes _n_ as an input and Simulates:
+ 1. Grabbing a stick.
+ 2. Breaking it in two.
+ 3. Picking the longer piece.
+ 4. Randomly breaking that piece in two.
+ 5. Carrying out this process a total of n times, always picking the longest piece to break.

+Outputs: The probability that a triangle can be formed out of **ANY** three of the resulting pieces.